The Health Benefits Are Clear…

 Changing to a physical mode of transport such as using your feet to get you from ‘a to b’ can have great health benefits, save you money and make a positive environmental impact.
 While in some situations it may be necessary to use a vehicle, it is worth considering the advantageous effects of making your own way to wherever your daily commute takes you.

 Of commutes in recent years, over 80% were done by car, van or taxi .
 With access to personal vehicles being ubiquitous, it is tempting for many to use their cars to get to work on a daily basis, making up 62% of trips taken in the UK.
 However, with the introduction of many alternative means of transport, it is important to consider the benefits of other means of getting around.

 It is no myth that regular exercise will contribute to increasing your lifespan.
 It is recommended by the NHS that adults between the ages of 19 and 64 undertake at least 150 minutes of moderate aerobic activity or equivalent per week, plus two or more days of strength exercises that include the major muscle groups of the body .
 For many, a daily brisk walk or leisurely cycle to work will more than cover this minimal threshold.

 An American study showed that achieving a minimal threshold of exercise reduces mortality risk.
 Moreover, exceeding minimum exercise thresholds comes with increased benefits to the lowering of mortality.
-A higher the amount of exercise (within reasonable limits) leads to a greater benefit of increased lifespan.
+A higher amount of exercise (within reasonable limits) leads to a greater benefit of increased lifespan.
 However, always be conscious not to over-exercise, as exercising more than five times the amount of the guideline stopped gaining more lifespan benefits, according to the American 2008 Physical Activity Guidelines .

-Those that exercise regularly, at or above the minimal recommended amount, without over-exerting have many associated life and health benefits.
+Those that exercise regularly, at or above the minimum recommended amount, without over-exerting have many associated life and health benefits.
 These include: